searls/jasmine-maven-plugin/README.markdown

 You can find the latest release along with release notes [here](https://github.com/searls/jasmine-maven-plugin/releases).

-The plugin's version numbering will mirror the version of Jasmine that backs it (with a version number tacked on at the end that tracks changes to the plugin within a Jasmine release).
-The latest version of the plugin points to Jasmine 1.3.1, so its version number is **1.3.1.X**.

 If you want to point at snapshot releases of the plugin (note that I don't deploy them often), they're hosted on the [Sonatype OSS snapshot repository](https://oss.sonatype.org/service/local/repositories/snapshots).

 ## Maintainers